kenifl/Proyecto_A.L/readme.md

-Source code for Matrix Tracker desktop app
+# Matrix Tracker desktop app

 To install and use [go to Releases and install the newest version](https://github.com/kenifl/Proyecto_A.L/releases/)